wesleywerner/eureka-docs/source/basics/index.rst

 .. image:: scale-dialog.png

-*Scaling the vertices by 50% on the x-axiz*
+*Scaling the vertices by 50% on the x-axis*

 .. image:: scale-result.png